-ARTICLE X CLINICAL DEPARTMENTS
+ARTICLE 11 CLINICAL DEPARTMENTS

-10.1 ORGANIZATION OF CLINICAL DEPARTMENTS
+11.1 ORGANIZATION OF CLINICAL DEPARTMENTS

 The Medical Staff shall be divided into clinical departments.
 Each department shall be organized as a separate component of the Medical Staff and shall have a Chair selected and entrusted with the authority, duties, and responsibilities specified in Section 10.5-3.
-A department may be further divided, as appropriate, into divisions which shall be directly responsible to the department within which they function, and which shall have a Division Chief selected.
+A department may be further divided, as appropriate, into divisions which shall be directly responsible to the department within which they function.
 When appropriate, the Medical Executive Committee may recommend to the Medical Staff the creation, elimination, modification, or combination of departments or divisions.

-10.2 DEPARTMENTS
+11.2 DEPARTMENTS